 National & International Externships

-During the summer, WCL students can gain legal experience through an externship across the country or around the world, on any coast.
+During the summer, WCL students can gain legal experience through an externship across the country or around the world.

 Golden Gate Bridge, San Francisco, California